-So the shift I was mentioning is all about the engaging of the (passive) candidate, these are my top-learnings;
+The shift I was mentioning is all about the engagement of the (passive) candidate.
+So, here are my top-learnings for hiring talent:

-The first point of communication is called “the reach-out”, this is the part where you can set yourself apart from the competition.
-Ideal situation is that the hiring manager (or even CEO/CTO, which is common in start-ups but would be weird with corporates) reaches out him/herself.
+The first point of communication with your talent is called “the reach-out”.
+This is the part where you can set yourself apart from the competition.
+An ideal situation is when the hiring manager (or even CEO/CTO, which is common in start-ups but would be weird with corporates) reaches out him/herself.
 No one is waiting for a “middle-man” agency recruiter.
-We should accept that; and use that.
+We should accept that, and use that.

 Data shows that keeping it brief and personalizing your message are the keys to success.
 Be sure to personalize enough for the reader to know you have actually put some time in checking out who they are but have not done not a whole lot of stalking ;).